drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 ### 7. System Architecture

 #### System Architecture Overview:
-The proposed architecture for the Student Accommodation System project at Kolej Tun Dr Ismail will consist of three layers: the presentation layer, the application layer, and the data layer.
+The proposed architecture for the student accommodation system project at Kolej Tun Dr Ismail will consist of five layers: the presentation layer, the application layer, the data layer, the data visualisation layer as well as the server layer.

 - Presentation Layer: <br>The presentation layer is the front-end of the system that users will interact with.
-It will consist of a web-based user interface built using the React.js as the font-end JavaScript library and Bootstrap framework with HTML, CSS as well as JavaScript.
-The presentation layer will be responsible for presenting the data to the users and allowing them to interact with the system in order to improve the user experience.
+It will consist of a web-based user interface built using the React.js as the font-end JavaScript library and designed by Bootstrap framework with HyperText Markup Language (HTML), Cascading Style Sheets (CSS) as well as JavaScript.
+The presentation layer then will be responsible for presenting the data to the users and allowing them to interact with the well designed system in order to have a better user experience.

-- Application Layer: <br>In this middle layer of the system, PHP language will be used to handle the business logic and data processing.
+- Application Layer: <br>In this middle layer of the system, PHP server scripting language will be used on user requests handling and data processing as well as providing responses.
 It will be responsible for processing requests from the front-end and communicating with the data layer.
+A PHP based web framework, Laravel framework will be used to help us to create extensible PHP-based web application and our student accommodation system website at scale.

-- Data Layer: <br>In this back-end of the system, we will use MySQL database to store and manage the data.
+- Data Layer: <br>In this back-end of the system, we will use MySQL database management system to store and manage the data.
 The data layer will be responsible for storing and retrieving data from the database.

-- Data Visualization Layer: <br>The Data Visualization Layer will be responsible for presenting the data in an understandable and interactive format for the end-users.
-This layer will use visualization libraries which is D3.js and Chart.js.
+- Data Visualisation Layer: <br>The Data Visualization Layer will be responsible for presenting the data in an understandable and interactive format for the end-users.
+This layer will use visualisation libraries which are D3.js and Chart.js.

 - Server Layer: <br>The server layer will be responsible for hosting and managing the system and its components.
 In this layer, we will use the Apache HTTP Server as the web server software to handle the HTTP requests and responses between the users and the web-based front-end.

 #### Data Storage and Management:
-MySQL will be used as the Relational Database Management System (RDBMS) to store and manage the data.
-All the data collected will be stored and organised in the form of table which representing a specific type of data such as maintainance records, student records, room records, and accommodation booking records.
+MySQL will be used as the Relational Database Management System (RDBMS) to store and manage the website data.
+All the data collected will be stored and organised in the form of table which representing a specific type of data such as maintainance records, student records, room records and accommodation application records.

 #### Hardware and Software Requirements:
 Hardware and software requirements are crucial components of our proposed system architecture.
 Managing the KTDI's student accomodation system's hardware and software requirements could be done as follows:

 i.
 Hardware requirements
-- Server: For database management
+- Server: For database management.
-- Cloud hosting service: For the web platform
+- Cloud hosting service: For the web platform.

 ii.
 Software requirements
 - React.js as the font-end JavaScript library for development of interactive website user interface.
 - Bootstrap as the framework used for web application creation.
-- MySQL as the Relational Database Management System (RDBMS) to store and manage the data
+- MySQL as the Relational Database Management System (RDBMS) to store and manage the data.
-- Apache HTTP Server as the web server software
+- Apache HTTP Server as the web server software.
-- PHP language as the communication with the data layer to handle the business logic and data processing
+- PHP language and Lavaral framework as the communication with the data layer to handle the business logic and data processing.
 - D3.js and Chart.js as the data visualization library to create interactive charts and present data.
-- Git for version control
+- Git for version control.
-- R studio and Microsoft Excel as data analysis tools to preprocess the data
+- R studio and Microsoft Excel as data analysis tools to preprocess the data.

 #### Data Analysis and Visualization:
-- Data analysis tools: <br>We will use R programming language (R Studio) and Microsoft Excel to clean and preprocess the data, perform statistical analysis, and create data models.
+- Data analysis tools: <br>We will use R programming language (R Studio) and Microsoft Excel to clean and preprocess the data, perform statistical analysis and also create data models.
-- Data visualization tools: <br>We will use D3.js and Chart.js to create interactive charts and graph to visualize room type applicable based on hostel merit in a meaningful and attractive way.
+- Data visualisation tools: <br>We will use D3.js and Chart.js to create interactive charts and graph to visualise room type applicable based on hostel merit in a meaningful and attractive way.
-- Business intelligence (BI) tools: <br>We will use Tableau, PowerBI to perform advanced analytics, create reports, and generate insights from the data.
+- Business intelligence (BI) tools: <br>We will use Tableau, PowerBI to perform advanced analytics, create reports and generate insights from the data.

 #### System Architecture Diagram:
 The proposed system architecture can be visualized using the following flowchart: